Published on Thursday, 17 October 2024 at 11:21:46 AM

 DPLH has a valid approval to undertake remediation of the site.

-The City is not aware of redevelopment plans for the site.
+The City will liaise closely with DPLH on their redevelopment plans.
 Future redevelopment of the site would be subject to a separate application process.

 For updates on this project, you can check the DPLH website here.